Inspection outcome: Standards met

 Principle 5.
 Equipment and facilities

 The pharmacy has the equipment and facilities it needs for its services.
-And it uses this equipment to help protect people’s personal information.
+And it uses its equipment to help protect people’s personal information.

 Pharmacy details